desireemichelperez/Githubproject/README.md

 -**Summary Statistics**: Creates summary statistics of Text Messages by Group and Time.
 -**Documentation**: Update the README.md file with activity details and instructions.

-## How to Run RCloud
+## How to Run in RCloud or R
-1. Clone or open this repository in RCloud.
+1. Clone or open this repository in R.
 2. Ensure `TextMessages.csv` is in this folder.
 3. Open and run the script.
 4. Outputs (plots and tables) will save to the `figs/` and `analysis/` folders.